yanbagle/InterviewCodingTest/README.md

 The application is able to show transactions without donuts transaction and without CC payments.

-Thank you for your time!
+Have fun and thank you for your time!